 Egg whites are often promoted as a healthy choice since they’re the cholesterol-free, fat-free, and low-calorie option in replacement of egg yolks.
 And yes, egg whites are high in protein, only 25 calories per 1/4 cup, fat-free, carb-free, and completely dairy-free.
 They’re often recommended to people with high blood pressure since they’re free of cholesterol and saturated fats and are a top food among most dieters and fitness enthusiasts.
 So what’s the problem?

 Well, besides the fact that eggs come from the result of a hen’s menstrual cycle, egg whites have much more lurking in them than you might imagine.
 Egg whites may help you lose weight, but that doesn’t mean they’re the only food you can eat to maintain your weight and their health risks far outweigh their low-calorie content.
 You also don’t need egg whites to be healthy, fit, or trim.

-If you eat eggs and have any of these symptoms, go without them for a few days and bake with some egg alternatives, have a tofu scramble for breakfast and even opt for a delicious vegan eggnog this holiday season!
+If you eat eggs and have any of these symptoms, go without them for a few days and bake with some egg alternatives, have a tofu scramble for breakfast, and even opt for delicious vegan eggnog this holiday season!
 Looking for a fit and trim breakfast to replace egg whites?
-A fabulous bowl of oatmeal or a lean, mean green smoothie come to the rescue in a few, easy delicious bites!
+A fabulous bowl of oatmeal or a lean, mean green smoothie comes to the rescue in a few, easy delicious bites!
 (They also taste better too, mind you!)